lsst-dm/dmtn-185/index.rst

 3. “What design do we have?” (what baselined or at least conceptual design for capturing and representing provenance information in this category exists), and
 4. “What is the state of implementation?” (what work has already been done).

-Following this we provide a set of recommendations in each category, as well a collation and overall recommendations in a concluding section.
+Following this, we provide a set of recommendations in each category, as well as a collation and overall recommendations in a concluding section.

 We have endeavoured to be realistic about addressing this topic at a time where the project is already entering the Pre-Ops phase.
 Instead of attempting to capture blank-slate requirements or exhaustive use-cases, we have taken the more pragmatic approach of auditing existing systems (or their design, where not complete), investigated what provenance information is captured (or capturable by them) and what gaps there are, either in provenance capture or in the ability of a system needing to